-The Gallatin River is a blue-ribbon trout stream that is just a short drive from Bozeman.
+The Gallatin River is a blue-ribbon trout stream that is just a short drive from the city of Bozeman.
 This river is known for its pristine waters, scenic views, and excellent fly fishing opportunities.
-If you’re planning a trip to fly fish the Gallatin River, there are a few things you should know to make the most of your time on the water.
+If you’re planning on fly fishing the Gallatin River, there are a few things you should know to make the most of your time on the water.

 The Gallatin River is divided into three sections:

-When planning a trip for fly fishing the Gallatin River, it’s important to consider the time of year.
+When planning a trip to fish the Gallatin it’s important to consider the time of year.
 The best time to fish the Gallatin River is during the spring and fall when the water temperatures are cooler.
 During the summer months, the water temperatures can get too warm and the Gallatin can be placed on hoot owl restrictions.
-If you do plan to fish during the summer, it’s best to fish early in the morning or late in the evening.
+If you do plan to fish during the summer, it’s best to fish the early in the morning and late in the evening hatches.

 Fly selection on the Gallatin

-With excellent fly fishing, easy access and spectacular scenery it’s no wonder why this river is so popular.
+With excellent fly fishing, easy access and spectacular scenery it’s no wonder why the Gallatin river is so popular among fly anglers.

 Leave a Reply